MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.WSMan.Management/About/about_WSMan_Provider.md

 ## Detailed description

-The **WSMan** provider for Windows PowerShell lets you add, change, clear, and delete WS-Management configuration data on local or remote computers.
+The **WSMan** provider for PowerShell lets you add, change, clear, and delete WS-Management configuration data on local or remote computers.

-The **WSMan** provider exposes a Windows PowerShell drive with a directory structure that corresponds to a logical grouping of WS-Management configuration settings.
+The **WSMan** provider exposes a PowerShell drive with a directory structure that corresponds to a logical grouping of WS-Management configuration settings.
 These groupings are known as containers.